0atman/noboilerplate/CODE_OF_CONDUCT.md

 This community is a safe space for the following:
 - LGBTQIA+
 - neurodivergent (ADHD, Autism, etc.)
+- Plural Systems

 ##### Examples of behavior that contributes to creating a positive environment include:

 -   Being kind and courteous to others
 -   Using welcoming and inclusive language
--   Being respectful of differing viewpoints and experiences
+-   Being respectful
+-   Assuming the best in others
 -   Collaborating with other community members
 -   Gracefully accepting constructive criticism
 -   Focusing on what is best for the community
 -   Showing empathy towards other community members
 -   Helping others understand you
 -   Using spoiler warnings
--   Using trigger warnings (for things like food, violence, queerphobia)
+-   Using trigger warnings (for things like food, violence, queerphobia, politics)

 ##### Examples of unacceptable behavior by participants include:

 -   The use of sexualized language or imagery and sexual attention or advances
--   The use of inappropriate images, including in a community member's avatar
+-   The use of highly inappropriate images, including in a community member's avatar
--   The use of inappropriate language, including in a community member's nickname
+-   The use of highly inappropriate language, including in a community member's nickname
 -   Any spamming, flaming, baiting or other attention-stealing behavior
--   Insulting/derogatory comments, and personal or political attacks
+-   Trolling, Insulting/derogatory comments, and personal or political attacks
 -   Public or private harassment
 -   Publishing others' private information, such as a physical or electronic address, without explicit permission
 -   Discussing topics that are overly polarizing, sensitive, or incite arguments outside of #the-forum threads.
 -   Responding with “RTFM”, "just google it” or similar phrases in response to help requests.
+Instead, explain how to find the result.
 -   Other conduct which could reasonably be considered inappropriate

-### Our Goal

-The goal of this document is to set the overall tone for our community.
-This isn’t an exhaustive list of things you can and can't do.
-Rather, take this document in the spirit in which it’s intended, and try to be your best self.

-### Scope

-This Code of Conduct applies to all spaces managed by 0atman/Namta0/Tris.
-This includes, but is not limited to, the NAMTAO Productions Discord server, NoBoilerplate/LostTerminal/ModemPrometheus repositories on GitHub and the NoBoilerplate YouTube-channel.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

-The NoBoilerplate Code of Conduct applies equally to all members of the community, including staff.

 ---